Translate / Traducir

 sig Hepburn

 Huberto Waithman: Hubert Waithman was born in England (probably Chorlton, Manchester) on 18 March 1859, to a prominent Quaker family.
-In 1879 Hubert’s father, Joseph Waithman, John George Buchan Hepburn, and W. M. Kerr and the Pinos Altos (Mexico) Mining Company Limited made an agreement to acquire the business, mining rights, machinery, etc and “to do all acts necessary for obtaining for the company a legal status in Mexico, or any country in which business may be carried on.”
+In 1879 Hubert’s father, Joseph Waithman, John George Buchan-Hepburn, and W. M. Kerr and the Pinos Altos (Mexico) Mining Company Limited made an agreement to acquire the business, mining rights, machinery, etc and “to do all acts necessary for obtaining for the company a legal status in Mexico, or any country in which business may be carried on.”

 Waithman was Superintendente of the company by August 1886 and a founder shareholder in the revamped Banco de Chihuahua in 1888.

-Hubert married Grace Gertrude Winton on 14 December 1887 in Oakland, California and their three three children, Joseph deLindeth Waithman, Maude Victoria Waithman and Grace Elizabeth Waithman, were born in Pinos Altos but after Hubert’s death in 1891 their mother took them to live in Hayward, CaliforniaInformation courtesy of Michael Snelgrove.
+Hubert married Grace Gertrude Winton on 14 December 1887 in Oakland, California and their three children, Joseph deLindeth Waithman, Maude Victoria Waithman and Grace Elizabeth Waithman, were born in Pinos Altos but after Hubert’s death in 1891 their mother took them to live in Hayward, CaliforniaInformation courtesy of Michael Snelgrove.
 Waithman’s descendants say that he “was shot by bandits near the silver mines", but in a letter, Enrique C. Creel records that he committed suicide at Pinos Altos when his wife discovered that he was having an affair (CEHM, Fondo Creel, [ ], 66088).

 sig Waithman